teambeacon/frontend-dev-challenge/README.md

 <br>

-Thanks for applying to be a dev at Beacon!
-Instead of asking you to solve a leetcode problem - we'd like to see you work on something that is actually something you'd do on the job.
+Thanks for applying to be a Frontend Developer at Beacon!
+Instead of asking you to solve a leetcode problem - we'd like to see you complete a task that is actually something you'd do on the job.

-Your task is to take the page design that's included below and recreate it as a page in a NextJS project.
+This project will consist of taking a page design that's included below and recreate it as a page in a NextJS project.

 <br>

 ## There are three required features:

-1. Fetch a list of schools from the Beacon API and then display it in a list like the one shown in the provided design.
+1. Fetch a list of schools from the Beacon API and then display it in a list like the one shown in the design.
 2. Request permission to access the browser's location.
 If granted, sort the list of schools from closest -> furthest.
 If denied, sort the list in alphabetical order (by school name).
 3. Include a search bar to allow the user to search by school name.